 References to "Free cash flow" are to cash provided by (used in) operating activities (including the net change in non-cash working capital balances) less capital expenditure (not including acquisitions of dealerships and dealership facilities).
-Free cash flow is a measure used by Management to evaluate the Company's performance.
-While the closest Canadian GAAP measure is cash provided by operating In addition to the factors mentioned above, please refer to the section entitled "Risk Factors" for a description of other factors affecting forward-looking statements.
-Further, any forward-looking statement speaks only as of the date on which such statement is made, and, except as required by applicable law, we undertake no obligation to update any forwardlooking statement to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.
-New factors emerge from time to time, and it is not possible for Management to predict all of such factors and to assess in advance the impact of each such factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statement.

-activities, free cash flow is considered relevant because it provides an indication of how much cash generated by operations is available after capital expenditures.
-It shall be noted that although we consider this measure to be free cash flow, financial and non-financial covenants in our credit facilities and dealer agreements may restrict cash from being available for distributions, re-investment in the Company, potential acquisitions, or other purposes.
-Investors should be cautioned that free cash flow may not actually be available for such purposes.
+Free cash flow is a measure used by us to evaluate the Company's performance.
+While the closest Canadian GAAP measure is cash provided by operating activities, Free cash flow is considered relevant because it provides an indication of how much cash generated by operations is available after capital expenditures.
+It should be noted that although we consider this measure to be Free cash flow, financial and non-financial covenants in our credit facilities and dealer agreements may restrict cash from being available for distributions, re-investment in the Company, potential acquisitions, or other purposes.